-Some common psychological symptoms include:
+Some common mental effects of stress include:

 - feeling that you can't cope